 Na tatra sūryo bhāti, na candra-tārakam, nemā vidyuto bhānti, kuto’yam agniḥ: All the luminaries borrow light from that Eternity, as it were.
 A fraction of the intense incalculable frequency of the eternal radiance is responsible for the lights that are considered as great lights in this world.

 Brahmaivedam amṛtam purastād brahma, paścad brahma, dakṣinataś cottareṇa, adhaścordhvaṁ ca prasṛtam brahmaivedaṁ viśvam idaṁ variṣṭham (2.2.12): Where is this eternal Brahman?
-How far it is from me?
+How far it is from us?
 It is this eternal, immortal Brahman that is shining in front of us.
 It is this eternal Brahman that is at the back of us.
 It is this eternal Brahman that is to our right side.
-It is the eternal Brahman that is to our left side.
+It is this eternal Brahman that is to our left side.
 It is this very Brahman that is above.
 It is that very Brahman that is below.
 Everywhere it is spreading itself out, and the whole universe is its radiance.

 Brahmaivedaṁ viśvam idaṁ variṣṭham: The plenum of felicity, which is Bhuma, the Absolute, manifests itself as this plenum of this world.
 All the light and all the joy and all the perfection that we apparently see in things in this world are little titbits.

-Mātrām upajīvanti (Brihad.
-Up.
+Mātrām upajīvanti (B.U.
 4.3.32), says the Brihadaranyaka Upanishad.
 We can imagine how many joys there are in this world.
 We can count them all.
 We can enumerate all the millions and millions of avenues of joy that can be experienced in this world, and we can enumerate the most intense form of joy that we can experience in this world, but all this put together is only a jot, a spoonful, as it were, of the Brahman bliss.
 Matra—it is less than a spoonful, and the whole universe of joy is sustained by that little drop of Brahman Bliss.
 It is that bliss that is sustaining us.
 If joy were not to be in this world, who would be able to live in this world even for few minutes?
 If joy were not to be there in breathing, who would breathe?
 If joy were not to be there in mere existence, who would like to exist?
 There is joy in this very space itself; otherwise, we will not feel happy by finding accommodation in space.

-We will find this Brahman manifest from all the directions in various shapes and forms causing us, bringing about before us, sources of joy.
+We will find this Brahman manifest from all directions in various shapes and forms causing us, bringing about before us, sources of joy.
 There is nothing in this world which cannot give us happiness some time or the other.
 There are things in this world which are objects of our neglect.
 We do not consider their existence at all.
 There are so many trees in the forest.
 What does it matter to us?
 Let them be there.
 And so much water is flowing in the Ganga, but it does not matter to us.
 There are so many hills; what does it matter?
 They do matter.
 A time will come, a condition will arise in which we will find that even a straw will give us support when we are drowning in the flood of this world.
 A mouse saved a lion, and a straw can protect us.
-There is nothing that cannot attract us, cannot sustain us, cannot give us joy and support sometime or the other, in one condition or the other, because of the fact that Brahman is spread out in all things.
+There is nothing that cannot attract us, cannot sustain us, cannot give us joy and support some time or the other, in one condition or the other, because of the fact that Brahman is spread out in all things.